 crops!
 Payment: Cash, only.
 (ADDED: April 24, 2018)

 CERTIFIED ORGANIC, apricots, blackberries, nectarines, olallieberries,

-peaches, plums, restrooms, picnic area (bring your own food), school tours
+peaches, plums, restrooms, picnic area you may bring your own food, school tours

 38918 Road 64, Dinuba, CA 93618.
 Phone: (559) 824-0811.
 Alternate Phone: